Molaison/MantaID/readme.md

 #### Model Training:

-Due to the large size of the dataset, the model training time is too long, so only a certain number of samples are taken for training; where the training set and the dataset are divided by calling the `partition` function, which exists as an index of the original data; three models are used for benchmark training, namely decision tree, random forest and plain Bayes, and resampling is performed using the five-fold crossover method; `benchmark()` The training was performed, and the training and test sets were evaluated separately after training (costs&ce);
-accepts four parameters, all of which have default parameters except data; `data` is the incoming data, where the target column (i.e. the column where the ID database name is located) must have the column name `"class"`, and all columns are of type factor;
+Due to the large size of the dataset, the model training time is too long, so only a certain number of samples are taken for training; where the training set and the dataset are divided by calling the partition function, which exists as an index of the original data; three models are used for benchmark training, namely decision tree, random forest and plain Bayes, and resampling is performed using the five-fold crossover method; benchmark() The training was performed, and the training and test sets were evaluated separately after training (costs&ce); accepts four parameters, all of which have default parameters except data; data is the incoming data, where the target column (i.e. the column where the ID database name is located) must have the column name "class", and all columns are of type factor;

 The first thing that needs to be done is the initial selection of a machine learning classification model, where multiple models are trained and the most suitable ones are selected; The `row_num` parameter determines the number of data items to be used, if the data is large then a portion of the data will be extracted for testing, otherwise, all of the data will be used for testing.
 This step requires the use of the original dataset rather than the balanced dataset;